json-schema-org/.github/TRIAGE.md

 5. If it's not clear what the problem or issue is, add a note for the requestor (or occasionally some other user on the thread), and mark it as `info-required`.
 If a `info-required` issue persists for longer than 2 weeks or so (past a second followup), it's reasonable to `close` the issue using `Status: Stale` and encourage the requester to reopen if they have more details.

-6. If the request is infeasable, or complete,use `status: Completed` follow up directly in the issue with the information, and `close` the issue.
+6. If the request is infeasible or complete, use `Status: Completed`, follow up directly in the issue with the information, and `close` the issue.

 ## Triage Team